 We assume that prices follow an exogenous discrete distribution with m different levels of possible prices.
-We allow for prices to have different distributions for different stores.
-We assume a store-specific multinomial distribution of prices over the m price levels over time.
+We allow for prices to have different distributions for different stores.19 We assume a store-specific multinomial distribution of prices over the m price levels over time.
 While many of the papers in the literature that do not model store search assume that prices, while exogenous to demand shocks, follow a Markov process, we assume consumer price expectations are independent across time.
-Formally: $p{kt} \sim Multinomial(1, \vec{p_k})$ .
-This temporal independence assumption is driven by both conceptual and practical issues.
-At a conceptual level, consumers have to observe prices at each store in order for a Markov
+Formally: $p{kt} \sim Multinomial(1, \vec{p_k})$.20 This temporal independence assumption is driven by both conceptual and practical issues.
+At a conceptual level, consumers have to observe prices at each store in order for a Markov assumption on price expectations to work.
+Since consumers only visit a subset of stores (or none at all) in any given period, in practice a Markovian assumption on the evolution of price expectations will not be a clearly superior assumption compared to the independence assumption.
+In theory, we can consider consumers to have price expectations that are independent from past prices, when the past price for a store is not observed, and have Markovian expectations, when the past price is observed.
+In practice, however, that would lead to an explosion of the state space, since we would need to keep track of not only past prices for each of the stores, but also, stores that have or have not been visited by the household in the previous period.
+We also abstract away from potential correlations of prices of different stores in a household's consideration set since we find it to be generally small and statistically insignificant for more than half of the households in our sample.
+Specifically, the average correlation between primary and secondary store prices of milk

-&lt;sup>18 To be more precise, we have a different distribution for each household-store combination.
+19 To be more precise, we have a different distribution for each household-store combination.
 That is because the relevant price for different households shopping from the same store might be different (e.g. one household might always buy a national brand while another always buys the store brand).
 Note that the price distribution assumption can be used flexibly for different settings.
 For instance, when we consider a negotiated price situation like cars, we could model price distribution to be at or below the negotiated price for a fixed period of time, that the dealer might honor the price.

-&lt;sup>19 The price exogeneity assumption is common in the dynamic structural modeling literature; see Erdem et al. (2003), for a detailed discussion on the plausibility of the price exogeneity assumptions in modeling choice of frequentlypurchased consumer goods.
+20 The price exogeneity assumption is common in the dynamic structural modeling literature; see Erdem et al. (2003), for a detailed discussion on the plausibility of the price exogeneity assumptions in modeling choice of frequentlypurchased consumer goods.
 In particular, Khan et al. (2015) discuss institutional reasons like state and federal pricing regulations that make milk prices plausibly exogenous to demand shocks and more a function of supply and cost shocks.
 We follow the literature in assuming price exogeneity.
-Note that while consumers know the parameters of the distribution, $\vec{p_k}$ , before visiting a store, they do not know the realized price before making a visit.
+Note that while consumers know the parameters of the distribution, $\vec{p_k}$, before visiting a store, they do not know the realized price before making a visit.
+Given that stores update prices weekly, there is a potential concern about the i.i.d. assumption across half-periods.
+This simplifying assumption has little impact on the estimates as only in 2.96% of weeks does a household visit a store in the first half of the week without making a purchase, and then visit the same store in the second half of the week and makes a purchase.